obayit/odoo-react-native-client/README.md

 * API: attachments
 * UI: UI Kitten custom mapping to match Odoo theme

+### Why react-native-svg is not in sync with expo version?
 because the expo version causes an error for ui kitten eva icons, see: https://github.com/akveo/react-native-ui-kitten/issues/1675

 If you see the error: